leksster/vvm/README.md

 # Vvm

-Virtual Vending Machine CLI applicatio which should emulate the goods buying operations and change calculation.
+Virtual Vending Machine CLI application which should emulate the goods buying operations and change calculation.

 ## Installation